CodeYourFuture/syllabus-archive/js-core-1/week-2/lesson.md

 > const fruits = ['banana', 'apple', 'strawberry', 'kiwi', 'fig', 'orange'];
 ```

-Which index do you need to return:
+1. Now, using the correct indexes, get the following values from the array:

 - strawberry
 - kiwi
 - orange
 - banana

-Replace 'apple' with 'raspberry' and 'fig' with 'pineapple'
+2. Replace 'apple' with 'raspberry' and 'fig' with 'pineapple'

 ### Exercise (5 mins)